cvn/angular-shims-placeholder/README.md

 * Not tested with ngSubmit
 * Not tested with ngClass
 * ngAnimate: Password placeholder text pops in after animations complete
+* The unit tests only work with Angular 1.2 and up

 Authors
 -------